 Alumni Snapshot

-More than 12,000 health professions alumni from the Duke University School of Medicine span across the country and world, with the largest contingency located in North Carolina, California, and Florida.
-School of Medicine alumni provide critical support for School of Medicine research and education missions, including financial assistance for students and funding for research initiatives and endowed professorships.
+Over 13,000 health professions alumni from the Duke University School of Medicine span across the country and world, with the largest contingency located in North Carolina, California, and Florida.
+School of Medicine alumni provide critical philanthropic support for the School of Medicine research and education missions, including financial assistance for students and funding for research initiatives and endowed professorships.
 The Duke Medical Alumni Association supports and promotes the interests of the Duke University School of Medicine and its extended community and nurtures lifelong relationships and learning.

 Health Professions Education Program Alumni (Living)